Nextiva / Blog / VoIP

 5. RingCentral

-Screenshot of RingCentral's IVR system.
+Screenshot of RingCentral

 RingCentral offers an IVR system as part of its cloud-based phone software.
-It provides functionalities like multi-level menus, text-to-speech or custom recordings, and call routing based on various criteria.
+It delivers functionalities like multi-level menus, text-to-speech or custom recordings, and call routing based on various criteria.
 It offers capabilities such as self-service options, speech recognition, integrations with CRM systems, and analytics and reporting to optimize support team performance.

 Features